-Hema Kadia – Can you eleborate on key elements of the high level 5G architecture?
+Hema Kadia – Can you elaborate on key elements of the high level 5G architecture?

 5GPPP – 5G Architecture

-Ben Cheung – Yeah, so this diagram kind of shows you sort of three levels, the service level, the network level, and then the resources and functional level of a 5g network.
-At the service level, basically, a service provider will be creating an end to end service and end to end service operations.
+Ben Cheung – Yeah, so this diagram shows you sort of three levels, the service level, the network level, and then the resources and functional level of a 5g network.
+Basically, a service provider will be creating an end to end service and end to end service operations at the service level.
 And they’re trying to determine the optimal way to set up a network.

 And at the network level, one of the interesting things that 5g brings is this concept of slicing.
 Now slicing existed in 4g, but it was manual and fairly limited.
 In 5g, it promises to be much more dynamic.
-So, a slice basically allows you to set up a communication link with a group of users for a specific data flow, differentiating quality of service, giving priority between these types of flows.
+A slice basically allows you to set up a communication link with a group of users for a specific data flow, differentiating service quality and prioritizing these types of flows.

-For example, like you could have public safety slice which would give higher priority to to first responders and fire you know, firemen, dedicated network functions and segmentation.
+For example, you could have a public safety slice, which would give higher priority to first responders and fire, you know, firefighters, dedicated network functions, and segmentation.
 And then basically, it takes in input things like throughput and latency, reliability, and security.
 And it can look at those requirements on a particular kind of slice and define or tailor things to use that slice.

-So some examples here are where vehicles are talking to each other the concept of platooning we’re pods of vehicles are traveling together.
+Here are some examples where vehicles are talking to each other about the concept of platooning we’re pods of vehicles traveling together.
 And smart utilities are a connected city where basically you might have an IoT slice.

 In fact, if you want to read more, it’s in 3GPP, TS 23.501.
-The 3GPP standards actually defines three basic slices.
-And you can imagine those three basic slices are no surprise, eMMB, mMTC and URLLC.
+The 3GPP standards actually define three basic slices.
+And you can imagine those three basic slices are, no surprise, eMMB, mMTC, and URLLC.

-So I could have a slice just for people talking or you know, doing their things with it that they normally would do with their smartphones, a massive machine type slice where basically I have a slice dedicated to Internet of Things devoted to things that are communicating, not so often on the network to preserve battery life and their devices talking to each other who have special needs.
-And then, as you can imagine, a slice relay related to ultra low liability, low latency communication, somebody controlling, you know, a robot, let’s say, far away.
+So I could have a slice just for people talking, or you know, doing their things with it that they normally would do with their smartphones, a massive machine type slice where basically I have a slice dedicated to the Internet of Things devoted to things that are communicating, not so often on the network to preserve battery life and their devices talking to each other who have special needs.
+And then, as you can imagine, a slice relay related to ultra-low liability, low latency communication, somebody controlling, you know, a robot, let’s say, far away.

-The user plane function basically defines connection points and routes packets and forwards information and can detect a service data flows and handles per annum per flow, quality of service and traffic usage reporting.
-And the access management function is all about basically keeping track over your mobile is you can register it makes sure that the UE makes sure that the UE is always reachable and establishes and releases, you know, control plane signaling and handles your mobility.
+The user plane function basically defines connection points and routes packets and forwards information and can detect service data flow and handles per annum per flow, quality of service, and traffic usage reporting.
+And the access management function is all about basically keeping track of your mobile.
+You can register it to ensure that the UE is always reachable and establishes and releases, you know, control plane signaling and handles your mobility.

-So in 4g, we had the the mme and the serving gateway.
-Those are essentially replaced by these, by these AMF, UPF and SMF functions that dynamically allow you to control slices.
-And then finally at the resource and functional level, we see on the left here, basically the mobile devices and it could be lots of different kinds of things, you know, cars talking to the network or phones talking to our smartphones or things in a factory, so the little factory arm there, and so they’re basically talking to mobile and the showing towers there.
+So in 4g, we had the mme and the serving gateway.
+Those are essentially replaced by these, by these AMF, UPF, and SMF functions that dynamically allow you to control slices.
+And then finally at the resource and functional level, we see on the left here; basically, the mobile devices and it could be lots of different kinds of things, you know, cars talking to the network or phones talking to our smartphones or things in a factory, so the little factory arm there, and so they’re basically talking to mobile and the showing towers there.

-But basically in 5g, depending on at the at those low bands, you might have towers, right, you might have a reach of mile or miles or more.
-But when you get to millimeter wave communications, you know 24.25 to 52.6 gigahertz those towers are going to look like little radio heads, basically, and they only have a reach of 50 to 100 meters.
+Basically, in 5g, depending on the low bands, you might have towers.
+You might reach a mile or miles or more.
+But when you get to millimeter-wave communications, you know 24.25 to 52.6 gigahertz those towers are going to look like little radio heads, basically, and they only have a reach of 50 to 100 meters.

 So they’re going to look a lot more like the router in your house, right.
 That’s maybe on an antenna or a telephone pole.
 So, those connect to an edge cloud.
-And the concept of an edge cloud is to basically, because in order to achieve that sub millisecond latency, you’re going to have to bring some of the computing closer to the end user, right.
+And the concept of an edge cloud is basically because, to achieve that sub-millisecond latency, you’re going to have to bring some of the computing closer to the end-user, right.
 And that’s what the edge cloud tries to do.
 It tries to reduce the latency.

-One way to reduce the latency is just have all that computing power that has to do the modulation demodulation, all those baseband processing type stuff closer to the end user.
-And that’s what the concept the edge cloud is.
-And then of course, you go through the backhaul, the wider transport network that allows it to connect to the central core, which which has all those, the switching things that gets the data packets and to where it needs to go.
+One way to reduce the latency is to have all that computing power that has to do the modulation demodulation, all those baseband processing type stuff closer to the end-user.
+And that’s what the concept of the edge cloud is.
+And then, of course, you go through the backhaul, the wider transport network that allows it to connect to the central core, which has all those, the switching things that get the data packets and where it needs to go.

-And then on the far right you see the management domain of resources and functions.
+And then, on the far right, you see the management domain of resources and functions.
 So and the assurance fulfillment orchestration.
-So basically what there will be certain kinds of quality of assurance that has to be fulfilled based on what you’re trying to do.
+Basically, there will be certain kinds of quality assurance that have to be fulfilled based on what you’re trying to do.
 So certain slices will have different needs.

-And then the orchestration layers, what they do is they, once you figure out what you need, they’re responsible for allocating a certain amount of resources.
-It says, I need this much computing power, I need this much resources in order to accomplish a slice that I’m trying to set up.
+The orchestration layers are what they do because they’re responsible for allocating a certain amount of resources once you figure out what you need.
+It says I need this much computing power; I need this many resources to accomplish a slice that I’m trying to set up.

 So there’s you’ll see RAN orchestration, Core orchestration, Transport, NFV, and MEC and infrastructure orchestration, those are all geared to basically trying to set up the right resources dynamically for the kind of thing you’re trying to do.
-So so there’s lots of that you can look up a service base architectures that there’s lots of things that describe how to orchestrate those resources in order to achieve what you, you know, in order to come together to achieve what you need to do.
+So there’s lots of that you can look up a service base architectures that there are lots of things that describe how to orchestrate those resources to achieve what you, you know, to come together to achieve what you need to do.
 So that’s the basic.

 And you see, it’s also, you see at the top, upper left there is called a recursive model.
-And that basically means that you can set up something and it can dynamically scale, you can use it again, in a smaller, localized thing, or at a much larger scale and it and it scales easily.
-That’s the that’s the basic concept there.
+And that basically means that you can set up something, and it can dynamically scale, you can use it again, in a smaller, localized thing, or at a much larger scale, and it scales easily.
+That’s the basic concept there.